zytx800/Notes-on-Bypassing-Internet-Censorship/README.md

 3. Having a client app for Android, iOS, Windows, macOS and Linux platforms
 4. Having good speed test results

-Out of everything I've tested so far, my favorite is **Xray configured with VLESS protocol + REALITY security**.

 ### 2.1 Xray (Recommended)

 Xray is completely similar to V2Ray, and Xray is the core module of [Project X](https://xtls.github.io/en/).